-The Library, Archives, and Media Center is proud to offer notary services, available free of charge.
-Melissa Johnson, the Customer Service Supervisor, is now a licensed Notary Public.
+The St. Mary’s College of Maryland Library is proud to offer notary services, available free of charge.
+Melissa Johnson, the Library’s Customer Service Supervisor, is now a licensed Notary Public.

 What is a Notary Public?